-A comparative study of the functional adaptations, which caused structural changes in different chordate animals based on specific examples.
+A comparative study of the functional adaptations, which caused structural changes in different chordate animals with special emphasis on the human anatomy.

-BIOL 224 COMPARATIVE VERTEBRATE ANATOMY LABORATORY 0.3: 1 cr.
-E
+BIOL 224 COMPARATIVE VERTEBRATE ANATOMY LABORATORY

-A practical comparison of the anatomy of different vertebrates ranging from simplest forms to the most complex.
-Co-requisite: BIOL 223.
+A practical comparison of the anatomy of different vertebrates ranging from simplest forms to the most complex especially human.